-Treatments for breast cancer can affect the age of menopause and can influence the available options for managing menopausal symptoms.
-Early or premature menopause caused by breast cancer treatment can be managed successfully.
+However, early or premature menopause and menopausal symptoms caused by breast cancer treatment can be managed successfully.
 Some women find that menopausal symptoms have little or no impact.
 For others, menopausal symptoms can be more severe and can affect their quality of life.
-This booklet provides information and strategies about how to manage the symptoms of early menopause.
+This booklet provides information and strategies about how to manage the symptoms of menopause.